jayanthvarma134/jobAuto-ResumeAgent/README.md

-# Job Application Form Scraper
+# Automated Form Filler using LLMs

 A Python-based tool that scrapes job application forms from various job portals and extracts form elements in a structured format.